 Most of the time, divers are taken care of while participating in dives and rely on the guide or professional in case of a problem.
 For divers in team or buddy pair, they have to count on each other.
-This is why an SSI – Diver Stress & Rescue certified individual makes an excellent buddy or invaluable team member.
+This is why an IANTD – Diver Stress & Rescue certified individual makes an excellent buddy or invaluable team member.

 In any case, it is good to know what to do in the event of an emergency.
 Divers who react quickly and correctly can make all the difference in the outcome of diving emergencies.
 But the best response to an emergency is to avoid it all together.
-Knowing how to recognize and prevent problems before they arise is the best quality of an SSI – Diver Stress & Rescue certified diver.
+Knowing how to recognize and prevent problems before they arise is the best quality of an IANTD – Diver Stress & Rescue certified diver.

 Structure and components of the course